 Carriers can be just as confusing and annoying t use.
 Some will be too heavy, some will hurt your back, some will rub on c-section scars, and some will seem impossible to fit a baby into.
 A sling might be easier, but you may worry the baby isn’t secure.

 Practice makes perfect, and you will find the best solution for you.

 You Might Never Want To Leave The House

-You won’t be able to fit back into your pre-pregnancy wardrobe straight away, so you may find yourself popping your maternity jeans back on, and then never wanting to take them off again.
-Some women keep wearing them for up to a year after they give birth.
+You won’t be able to fit back into your pre-pregnancy wardrobe straight away, so you may pop your maternity jeans back on and then never want to take them off again.
+Some women wear them for up to a year after giving birth.

 As your body recovers, your maternity jeans might fit better and feel more comfortable.
-You can bet if you confess this to your new mom friends, lots of them will be wearing maternity jeans too.
+You can bet that if you confess this to your new mom friends, lots of them will also wear maternity jeans.

 You Might Drop Your Phone On Your Baby’s Head

 Phones are a godsend for breastfeeding mothers.
-If you’re up in the small hours of the morning, trying to stay awake while feeding your baby, loading up an old episode of something on your phone can really help.
+If you’re up in the morning, trying to stay awake while feeding your baby, loading up an old episode of something on your phone can help.
 However, you might then catch yourself either using your baby’s head like a phone rest or might altogether drop your phone on your baby’s head.

 You’ll feel terrible if you catch yourself doing this, but don’t worry.
-Babies are more resilient than you might think, and it’s unlikely that you’ll hurt them by dropping your phone on them.
+Babies are more resilient than you might think, and you’re unlikely to hurt them by dropping your phone on them.
 Babies and toddlers will have accidents but are almost always perfectly alright afterward.
-If you are worried, remember that you can call your pediatrician at any time of the day or night to ask for reassurance.
+If you are worried, remember that you can call your pediatrician anytime or night to ask for reassurance.
 That’s their job.

 What Nobody Tells You About Having A New Baby